wearewondrous/platformsh-backup-s3-action/README.md

 Thus, you'll be able to restore the project from the four compressed files.

 With the required `aws_s3_bucket` you define the parent folder.
 The current _repository name_ will be used as a default folder.
-Backups are folders named by the current datetime containing the compressed files.
+Backups are folders named by the current _datetime_ (in ISO 8601 date format) containing the compressed files.
 An example folder structure see below:

 ````
 <aws_s3_bucket>/